macypruitt/react-gallery/README.md

 # Gallery of My Life

 This website is a mobile-first photo gallery.
 When the user clicks on the image, it's replaced with the description.
-Like button updates array and DOM in real time.
+Like button updates like count in real-time.
 Built with React and styled with Bootstrap.

 ## Installation